Decolonize Your Practice!

 We'll get to know each other, we'll talk about the foundations of a liberated, anti-oppressive, and decolonized practice.

 We'll dive into an experiential embodied mindfulness exercise that we'll practice during the first half of the program.
-This will help you become more aware of your shame and guilt and also more aware of your curiosity and compassion (yes... those uncomfortable feelings... but otherwise, how could we move on with these work?).
+This will help you become more aware of your shame and guilt and also more aware of your curiosity and compassion (yes... those uncomfortable feelings... but otherwise, how could we move on with this work?)

 Week 2